surge-synthesizer/surge-synthesizer.github.io/nightlychangelog.md

   - Micro-tuning support
     - Voice-skip in KBM with 'x' works
     - Channel-per-octave mode
+    - The entire tuning UI
+    - Fractional pitch bend.
+Extend the PB.
+In 'tune at midi' mode you are in frequency cents and in 'tune after modulation' in key cents.
   - Greatly expanded WaveShaper Stage
     - The waveshaper has gone from 5 models to (N)
     - Models include harmoic extension, noise, trigonemetric folders, classic folders, and much more